fvarrebola/fei/hcii17/README.md

 ### Observing interactions and extending code assistants
 To actually observe how software programmers interact with code asistants we created the `code-assistants` project.
 It adds a logging layer to the ordinary code assistants that ship with [Eclipse IDE](https://www.eclipse.org) which records how many times a particular code assistant was invoked, how long it was active, the user input (if any) once the assistant was invoked and the eventual user choice.
-In order to do so we define a few [extension points](http://www.vogella.com/tutorials/EclipseExtensionPoint/article.html) of type `org.eclipse.jdt.ui.javaCompletionProposalComputer` (see reference documentation [here](http://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Freference%2Fextension-points%2Forg_eclipse_jdt_ui_javaCompletionProposalComputer.html)) that extend the ordinary implementations (take a look at the [plugin.xml](/code-assistants/src/main/resources/plugin.xml) file to see how extension points are defined) [^1].
+In order to do so we define a few [extension points](http://www.vogella.com/tutorials/EclipseExtensionPoint/article.html) of type `org.eclipse.jdt.ui.javaCompletionProposalComputer` (see reference documentation [here](http://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Freference%2Fextension-points%2Forg_eclipse_jdt_ui_javaCompletionProposalComputer.html)) that extend the ordinary implementations (take a look at the [plugin.xml](/code-assistants/src/main/resources/plugin.xml) file to see how extension points are defined).

 You can modify implementations at your own will, and since the `code-assistants` project was designed to build as an ordinary [Maven](https://www.maven.org) then all you have to do to build it is to run a simple
 ```sh
 $ mvn package